Weekly meditation classes for everyone

 Pre-register below or register in person at the door.

-Cost: $15 per class, or $65 for the 5-class series.
+Cost: $15 per class, or $75 for the new 6-class series, "The Power of a Calm Mind"

 We accept cash, debit or credit.
 We are unable to accept $100 bills.